wwarthen/RomWBW/Source/Images/d_nzcom/ReadMe.txt

     versions are provided from Common files.
   - Replaced ZRDOS with ZSDOS in NZCOM.LBR.
 The standalone ZRDOS.ZRL and ZSDOS.ZRL files were saved.
+  - Copied ARUNZ.COM to CMDRUN.COM
+  - Moved all configuration files to 14: per ZCPR3 conventions
+  - Moved all help and documentation files to 10: per ZCPR3 conventions
+  - Moved executables to 15: per ZCPR3 conventions
+  - Updated HELP.COM to search for help files in A10: instead of A15:
+  - Updated LBRHELP.COM to search for help files in A10: instead of A15:
+  - Updated STARTZCM with
+  	ZPATH /C=A0:,$$:,A15: /D=A0:,A15:
+	NZCOM TCAP.Z3T
+  - Updated NZCOM.NDR in NZCOM.LBR with new directory names:
+  	A  0: SYSTEM    A 10: HELP      A 14: CONFIG    A 15: ROOT
+  - Moved DOCFILES.LBR to 10:
+  - Moved all TCJ files to 10:
+  - Added REN, SAVE, and SP commands to ALIAS.CMD

 The following additional customizations were also performed: